hash6iron/PowaJoy/README.md

 # Important notes
 This version is forked from original by David Carrión (https://github.com/dacarsoft/DB9_2_Keyboard).

-This version is only for PS/2 and ATMEGA 328P micro (not USB implemented) to be used with ESPectrum emulator.
+Its only for PS/2 and ATMEGA 328P micro (not USB implemented) to be used with ESPectrum emulator.
 See info/ folder to see information about pinout

 # PowaJoy schematic
 This is the schematic to make a Powa-joy.
 It's a conversor circuit from DB9 (joystick ports) to PS/2 for ESPectrum emulator on ESP32 LilyGo board.
 This project uses the firmware by David Carrion (DB9_2_Keyboard_ESPectrum - See description below) adapted to ATMEGA 328P micro.